 When you get to this place in your career, you can expect to earn somewhere around $80,000 to $150,000 a year.

 What Factors Determine a Tattoo Artist’s Salary?

 All of those figures are ranges, and each of them has outliers.
-For example, some (but very few) intermediate tattoo artists can earn as much as highly experienced ones.
+For example, some (but very few) intermediate artists can earn as much as highly experienced ones.
 Conversely, some of them will earn about as much as a beginner.

 That’s because working as a tattoo artist isn’t like working at a traditional job where your earnings are based on your job title and your level of seniority.
 A lot more factors go into determining your salary.
 Here are the major ones.